rwbr/flutter_neat_and_clean_calendar/README.md

 /// [bottomBarArrowColor] can set the [Color] of the arrow to expand/compress the calendar in the bottom bar.
 /// [bottomBarColor] sets the [Color] of the bottom bar
-/// [expandableDateFormat] defines the formatting of the date in the bottom bar final ValueChanged<DateTime>? onDateSelected;
+/// [expandableDateFormat] defines the formatting of the date in the bottom bar
+/// [displayMonthTextStyle] is a [TextStyle] for styling the month name in the top bar. final ValueChanged<DateTime>? onDateSelected;
 final ValueChanged<DateTime>? onMonthChanged;
 final ValueChanged<bool>? onExpandStateChanged;